 Stormalong Bay is the main pool at this Disney resort.
 I say pool lightly, but the reality is that it’s more of a mini-water park.
 The feature pool has three lagoon-style areas and an enjoyable water slide.

-Additionally, inside the ship, you’ll find a second kiddie pool area with miniature slide.
+Additionally, you’ll find a second kiddie pool area with a miniature slide inside the ship.

-The slide shoots back across the walkway and empties out into Stormalong Bay.
+The slide shoots back across the walkway and empties into Stormalong Bay.

 There are several different hot tubs spaced throughout the area.
 And I failed to mention prior that the majority of the pool’s floor has a delightful sand bottom.

 Stormalong Bay has a lazy river with inner tubes.
 A warning here, the lazy river has a swift current and deep water.
-Children and non-swimmers need to avoid this area.
+Therefore, children and non-swimmers need to avoid this area.
 Thankfully, this area is more to itself, and you’ll usually find a good number of lifeguards in the area.